williamGrey2047/Holocron/E Course/Web/Website Development Unit 1.md

 You will be developing two websites:
 - Project 1 - Covering the fundamentals of programming languages and websites.
-- Project 2 - Designing the layout of the site and applying programming techniques learned in a new project.
+- Project 2 - Designing the site layout and applying programming techniques learned in a new project.

 # Competencies